mhhussain/kafkabox/README.md

 - 3.1.0 - Added a way to create a consumer on any topic
 - 3.1.1 - Added CORS support to API
 - 4.0.0 - Kafka UI is now available at port 5000
+- 4.1.0 - Kafka UI can create topic subscriptions on the API

 ## Kafka UI